 - contact with family and friends

-The survey also asks for demographic and socio-demographic information such as age, country of birth, education, employment, income and housing.
-This information allows decision makers to assess the social needs of certain community groups such as the elderly, recent migrants and low income families.
+The survey also asks for information about age, country of birth, education, employment, income and housing.
+It helps decision makers assess the social needs of all community groups including the elderly, recent migrants and low income families.

 What happens if there are people in the household who don't speak English?

 How will you keep my information safe, secure, and confidential?